Skip to main content

 ROAS

 Return on ad spend — revenue divided by ad spend.
-A 4.0x ROAS means $4 of sales per $1 of ads.
+A 4.0x ROAS means 4 in sales for every 1 spent on ads.
 It measures revenue efficiency, not profit.

 Break-even ROAS